jmaki17/Ecooli_BCB546X-Fall2017/Heshiki_et_al_ 2017.md

 # Summary of Replication

-Due to time limitations and lack of documentation, it was only possible for us to  make use of a subset of the data to generate relevant figures.
+Due to time and space limitations and lack of documentation, it was only possible for us to  make use of a subset of the data to generate relevant figures.
+Two figures of note were the result of our work.
+The first, a heat map representing abundance of microbes present in samples taken from particular locations, was generated using MetaPhlAn.